Rosemary and Panko Crusted Salmon

 *An easy way to trim asparagus, is to gently bend the asparagus stem upward.
 The asparagus will break where the tough stalk meets the tender stem.

-I will be back tomorrow with Vegan Chocolate Walnut Fudge Ice Cream.
+I will be back tomorrow with Vegan Chocolate Walnut Fudge Ice Cream for dessert.

 Rosemary and Panko Crusted Salmon